Nexmo/station/_documentation/stitch/in-app-voice/guides/inbound-pstn.md

 });
 ```

 We also need an endpoint for `/answer`, responding to HTTP GET requests, that is going to deliver the NCCO when the Nexmo Application retrieves the `answer_url`.
 We'll use a `talk` building block so the call generates text-to-speech letting the user know they're calling `Jamie`, followed by a `connect` block.
-We'll need to add a special `app` type to the endpoint in order to connect the call with an existing user.
+Notice that the connect action is using type `app`.
+This means that the second leg of the call is completed using over In-App channel (via WebRTC) in order to then connect the call with an existing app user.
 You can add your own phone number in the `from` field.

 ```javascript
 app.get('/answer', (req, res) => {